anampc/anampc.github.io/_posts/2024-01-12-Pocillopora_notebook.md

 ### Travel

-* Arriving in Panama City on March 26th
+* Arriving in Panama City on March 26th (Ana and Taylor)
 * Packing colonies in two coolers with paper towels, bubble wrap and some water.
 * Packing list -  Panama
 	- ~~Passport~~